Soothing Properties of Woodland Flowers

 Here’s one I found recently, apparently if you cut open an apple and count the seeds you’ll find out how many children you’ll have.
 Now there’s a comforting thought.

-Subscribe below to keep track of the agreenerlife.uk garden and country walk discoveries, it would also be great to hear your tips and tricks on healthy veg growing and plant lore as well.
+Subscribe below to keep track of our garden and Seasonal Inspirations, it would also be great to hear your tips and tricks on healthy veg growing and plant lore as well.